 Staff Officer

-1994 to 1996Managed Coast Guard ship inspection and maritime casualty investigation activities throughout the Gulf of Mexico region.
+1994 to 1996Managed Coast Guard ship inspection and maritime casualty investigation activities throughout the Gulf of Mexico.
 Reviewed and analyzed Coast Guard positions on appeals, civil penalties, and pending vessel compliance policy.
 Oversaw Coast Guard Personnel safety training initiatives.
 Oversaw the implementation of the newly developed Coast Guard Streamlined Inspection Program (SIP) which utilized auditing and oversight methodologies over ship owner self-inspections.
 Studied emergency egress and lifesaving capabilities in combination with Search and Rescue capacities applicable to rescue efforts from high capacity passenger vessels on the Mississippi River.

 Ship Inspector/Examiner